 There is a lot of confusion over painful breastfeeding and whether or not it is normal.
-In the early days you might feel some pain.
-HOWEVER, the pain should just be a bit “ouchy”, not toe curling pain, and should subside 10-20 seconds after your baby latches.
+In the early days, you might feel some pain.
+HOWEVER, the pain should be a bit “ouchy,” not toe-curling pain, and should subside 10-20 seconds after your baby latches.
 You might feel this for the first week or two.
-If the pain lasts the whole feed though and is more then just a mild “ouchy” pain it is crucial to seek help from a volunteer breastfeeding counselor or International Board Certified Lactation Consultant to get to the bottom of why you are feeling pain (or have damage).
+If the pain lasts the whole feed and is more then just a mild “ouchy” pain, it is crucial to seek help.
+You can speak with a volunteer breastfeeding counselor or International Board Certified Lactation Consultant to get to the bottom of why you feel pain (or have damage).

 4. Just like birth, prepare for EVERYTHING.

 If you want to breastfeed exclusively, make sure to feed on demand (when baby asks for it) and hang out with your baby skin-to-skin in the early months, as this will help encourage your baby to breastfeed frequently.
 Also, make sure you know the signs that your baby is getting enough before you give birth.
 This way, you will not be stressing!
 It comes down to a few simple things.

 - Baby does not lose more than 7-10% of their birth weight.

 - Baby is generally content after most feeds.

-- After your milk comes in, baby has 2-3 poops and at least 5 very wet diapers in a 24 hour period.
+- After your milk comes in, baby has 2-3 poops and at least 5 very wet diapers in 24 hours.

-5. Make sure you have an understanding of what is normal with breastfed babies.
+5. Make sure you have an understanding of what is expected with breastfed babies.

-- Your baby will not want to be put down.
+- Baby will not want to be put down.

-- Your baby will want to sleep with a cuddle and your nipple in their mouth!
+- Baby will want to sleep with a cuddle and your nipple in their mouth!

-- Your baby will be happiest when sleeping near or with you.
+- She will be happiest when sleeping near or with you.

-- Your baby will not breastfeed on a schedule.
+- Baby will not breastfeed on a schedule.

-- Your baby will probably not sleep through the night for a long time.
+- Baby will probably not sleep through the night for a long time.